 There has also been a great impact on behalf of these technologies regarding the detection of other illegal activities like money laundering.
 Governments and other institutions have the power, thanks to AI and ML, to use an army of bits and bytes to trace corruption networks.

 One of the most innovative ways in which AI and ML are being used is to reshape how insurance policies are evaluated.
 Because this industry is heavily driven by financial tools, FinTech apps are being used to determine risk levels.
-Companies can calculate what is someone’s level of risk through their activity.
+Companies can calculate someone’s level of risk through their activity.

 This has been used with success by the auto industry.
 A combination of IoT technologies and FinTech app development has opened up for this industry the possibility to calculate a person’s risk level by assessing their driving skills through a mobile app.

 Although this last is true, the opposite, negative biases, can also occur.
-FinTech companies that use these mechanisms need to make sure that they have everything worked out, otherwise, they risk segregating an important pool of users from their services.
+Agents that use these mechanisms need to make sure that they have everything worked out in terms of calculating credit scoring, otherwise, they risk segregating an important pool of users from their services.

 This leads us to the last item on our list.
-Although this might seem obvious, it is an important way in which FinTech companies are using AI and ML.
+Although this might seem obvious, it is an important way in which FinTech companies are using AI and ML together with Natural Language Processing.
 The combination of these technologies, together with powerful apps, has given companies and users the possibility to personalize finances.

-Wrapping It Up
+AI in FinTech: Wrapping It Up